Mkhalled/lillinker-shared/docs/auth/signup.md

    - User is stored with `isActive: false`, `emailVerified: false`
 4. Returns `201 Created` with the new user (excluding password)

+## 📧 Email Verification

+After user registration, an email with a verification token is sent using Nodemailer:

+1. A unique token is generated using `uuid` and stored with the user record
+2. An email is composed with:
+    - Verification link containing the token (`/verify-email?token=UUID`)

 ---

 ## 📁 Related Code